alsalafiyyah/alsalafiyyah.github.io/shaykhs/shaykh-ghudayyan.md

 ### His Study:

 As a young boy, he studied the basics of reading and writing under 'Abdullah ibn 'Abdul-'Aziz Al-Suhaymy, 'Abdullah ibn 'Abdul-Rahman Al-Ghayth, and Falih Al-Rumy.
 He also studied the basics of Fiqh (Islamic jurisprudence), Tawhid (belief in the Oneness of Allah/monotheism), grammar, and inheritance under Hamdan ibn Ahmad Al-Batil.
-He traveled to Riyadh in 1363 A.H., and in 1366 A.H. he enrolled in Al-Madrasah Al-Su`udiyyah Al-Ibtida’iyyah (previously known as Madrasatul-Aytam) and graduated from there in 1368 A.H.
+He traveled to Riyadh in 1363 A.H., and in 1366 A.H. he enrolled in Al-Madrasah Al-Sa'udiyyah Al-Ibtida’iyyah (previously known as Madrasatul-Aytam) and graduated from there in 1368 A.H.

 ### His Work:

 He was appointed as a teacher at Al-Madrasah Al-'Aziziyyah.
 In 1371 A.H. he enrolled in the Educational Institute.
 During this period he studied under Shaykh Muhammad ibn Ibrahim Al Al-Shaykh.
 He also studied Fiqh under Shaykh Sa'ud ibn Rashud (who was the judge of Riyadh), Tawhid (belief in the Oneness of Allah/monotheism) under Shaykh Ibrahim ibn Sulayman, Arabic grammar, and inheritance under Shaykh 'Abdul-Latif ibn Ibrahim.
 He continued his studies until he graduated from the Faculty of Shari'ah in 1376 A.H.
 He was then appointed as Head of the Court of Al-Khubar, and in 1378 A.H. transferred to teaching at the Educational Institute.
-In 1380 A.H. he was appointed as a teacher at the Faculty of Shari`ah, and in 1386 A.H. he was transferred to passing Fatwas (legal opinions issued by a qualified Muslim scholar) at Dar Al-Ifta’.
+In 1380 A.H. he was appointed as a teacher at the Faculty of Shari'ah, and in 1386 A.H. he was transferred to passing Fatwas (legal opinions issued by a qualified Muslim scholar) at Dar Al-Ifta’.

 In 1391 A.H. he was appointed as a member of both the Permanent Committee for Scholarly Research and Ifta’ and the Council of Senior Scholars.